TeoTech2/pidController-GiovanettiLab/Readme.md

 ![PID Mechanism Block Diagram](pid-mechanism.png) *Figure: Block diagram of the PID control feedback loop.*

 A PID (Proportional-Integral-Derivative) controller is a feedback control loop mechanism widely used in industrial control systems.
 The controller continuously calculates an error value $e(t)$ as the difference between a desired setpoint $r(t)$ and a measured process variable $y(t)$.
 The controller applies a correction based on proportional, integral, and derivative terms:

-A PID (Proportional-Integral-Derivative) controller is a feedback control loop mechanism widely used in industrial control systems.
-The controller continuously calculates an error value $e(t)$ as the difference between a desired setpoint $r(t)$ and a measured process variable $y(t)$.
-The controller applies a correction based on proportional, integral, and derivative terms: